redvers/pony-gtk3/docs/src/gtk3/GtkEntry.md

 {:txo, "none"} */

 fun get_visibility(): Bool =>
+"""
+Retrieves whether the text in @entry is visible.
+See gtk_entry_set_visibility().
+"""
   @gtk_entry_get_visibility[Bool](widget)

 fun get_width_chars(): I32 =>
+"""
+Gets the value set by gtk_entry_set_width_chars().
+"""
   @gtk_entry_get_width_chars[I32](widget)

 fun grab_focus_without_selecting(): None =>
+"""
+Causes @entry to have keyboard focus.

+It behaves like gtk_widget_grab_focus(), except that it doesn't select the contents of the entry.
+You only want to call this on some special entries which the user usually doesn't want to replace all text in, such as search-as-you-type entries.
+"""
   @gtk_entry_grab_focus_without_selecting[None](widget)

 /* im_context_filter_keypress unavailable due to typing issues